baloghartur3/BLE-HADM-Sensing-with-on-device-training/readme.md

 ### Running
 After startup it will scan for a device running the "Soc - ABR Reflector" sample application.
 When found, the initiator will create a connection between them and will start the data collection for the sensing task.

+## Training without collecting
+I have provided an additional dataset to this repo to eliminate the need for data collection in the form of a .h file, which contains samples of a person being present or absent in a certain test area.
+This way there is no need for 2 devices, one can experiment with this dataset and try various models.

 ## Troubleshooting